About Leaving the Scene of an Accident

 The circumstances of an accident where a person leaves the scene would determine the severity of the punishment.
 The goal of our attorney is the best possible outcome, considering the type of crime and the particular incident.

 Our legal team has helped many clients with hit and run charges against them.
-Make an appointment today for a consultation with our qualified DUI lawyer in Pasadena.
+Make an appointment today for a consultation with our qualified DUI lawyer in Southern California.